 Raised in Hauula, Christina graduated from Kahuku High School and joined the United States Army after graduation.
 She served in the military and civil service as a military Human Resource Specialists stationed in Germany, Kansas and Maryland.
 Christina returned to her home town and earned her BSW to serve others and found a passion for the youth within her community.
 Click to see more

 She completed her internship with Hina Mauka Teen CARE before becoming a full time counselor.
 Her husband is also a retired from the Army and she has 3 children.
 She enjoys time spent with family, friends and the great outdoors.

 Debbie joined Teen CARE in 2006 because she has a passion for helping those who struggle with substance abuse.
-Debbie has a master’s degree in marriage and family therapy and is certified as a substance abuse counselor and clinical supervisor.Click to see more
+Debbie has a master’s degree in marriage and family therapy and is certified as a substance abuse counselor.Click to see more

 Prior to joining Teen CARE Debbie served as the Director of Salvation Army Adult Rehabilitation Center, where she worked for seven years.Debbie served in the Army as a Sergeant.
 Upon completion of her service, Debbie spent several years conducting programs for elementary age youth though Kama`aina Kids.
 Debbie has visited various countries in Europe and has lived in Germany for a total of 6 years.